darklang/docs/docs/tutorials/create-repl.md

 ![gettingstarted/Screen_Shot_2020-02-11_at_10.44.10_AM.png](/img/gettingstarted/Screen_Shot_2020-02-11_at_10.44.10_AM.png)

 Congratulations!
-You've built your first REPL and called your first function in Dark.
+You've built a Dark REPL and which calls the Dark HTTP Client function.